vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 ```

 :::tip Your turn!
 You now have all the tools necessary to write the `set_price` dispatchable function.
-Remember, "verify first, write last": be sure to perform the appropriate checks before you modify storage, and don't assume that the user is giving you
+Remember, "_verify first, write last_": be sure to perform the appropriate checks before you modify storage, and don't assume that the user is giving you
 good data to work with!
 :::